duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/13-relevance-ethics.md

 See also: Specifically for ethical issues that are related to AI, they can be split into three different categories.

-See: The ethical implications of what AI is:
+The ethical implications of what AI is:

 1. Bias and Fairness
 2. Accountability and Remediability
 3. Transparency, Interpretability, and Explainability

-See: Te ethical implications related to what AI does:
+The ethical implications related to what AI does:

 1. Safety
 2. Human-AI interaction